 - Wind storms

 These types of extreme weather are not usually covered by home insurance:

 - Overland flooding (including flash floods)

-Sometimes coverage for those can sometimes be added as additional coverage.
-However, if your area is at a high risk for the natural disaster in question, the coverage might not be offered through your insurance provider.
+Sometimes coverage for those can sometimes be added as add-ons to your existing policy.
+However, if your area is at a particularly high risk for the natural disaster in question, the coverage might not be offered through your insurance provider.
 That’s why it’s important to ask around!

 The premium for add-ons like earthquake and overland flooding insurance tend to be decided based on four factors: